Gazntyno/knowparameter.com/README.md

 - I eventually want to allow the users to upload their own AI Art to showcase what they've made
 - I'm going to make a 3-D model of a microchip to use for this project.
-- Video games will also be featured on this website
+- Video games will also be featured on this website in the "Arcade" section